SNEWS2/snewpy/doc/paper.md

 events) one would expect from neutrino detectors here on Earth.
 The package, written in Python, is built upon numpy [@vanderWalt:2011bqk] and scipy [@Virtanen:2019joe], and makes use of astropy [@Astropy:2013muo;
-@Price-Whelan:2018hus] for coordinate transformations, model I/O, and unit conversions.
+@Price-Whelan:2018hus] for model I/O and unit conversions.

 SNEWPY provides a number of functions that together form a complete simulation pipeline.
 The software is able to interface with supernova